billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 If the function return `false` then it will stop triggering any other listeners in the list behind.

 `isPrepend` - boolean - Prepend to the map item's listener list.
 Useful if your listener will to stop all other listeners is the list behind.

+#### addMapItemDragListener
+`addMapItemDragListener(id, mapItemId, listener, isPrepend)` - function

+Add a mouse drag listener to a map item.
+Every map item can have more than one listener.
+They will be save into a list and will be triggered one after one.
+But if one of the listeners in the list return false, it will stop triggering all other listeners behind in the list.
+This function is the same as adding a listener using `setMapItems([ { ...itemDetails, onDrag: listener }])` with listener id equals 'default'.

+Parameters:

+`id` - string - Id of the mouse out listener.

+`mapItemId` - string - Id of the map item to attach listener.

+`listener` - function - function to be called when the event is triggered.
+If the function return `false` then it will stop triggering any other listeners in the list behind.

+`isPrepend` - boolean - Prepend to the map item's listener list.
+Useful if your listener will to stop all other listeners is the list behind.

+#### addMapItemDragEndListener
+`addMapItemDragEndListener(id, mapItemId, listener, isPrepend)` - function

+Add a mouse drag end listener to a map item.
+Every map item can have more than one listener.
+They will be save into a list and will be triggered one after one.
+But if one of the listeners in the list return false, it will stop triggering all other listeners behind in the list.
+This function is the same as adding a listener using `setMapItems([ { ...itemDetails, onDragEnd: listener }])` with listener id equals 'default'.

+Parameters:

+`id` - string - Id of the mouse out listener.

+`mapItemId` - string - Id of the map item to attach listener.

+`listener` - function - function to be called when the event is triggered.
+If the function return `false` then it will stop triggering any other listeners in the list behind.

+`isPrepend` - boolean - Prepend to the map item's listener list.
+Useful if your listener will to stop all other listeners is the list behind.

 <!-- [removeMapItemClickListener](properties/removeMapItemClickListener.md ':include') -->
 #### removeMapItemClickListener